Original Caprese Cake. All the family secrets, explained step by step.

 Original Caprese Cake chopped almonds

-• Now melt the chocolate in this way: take two pots suitable for bain-marie, pour water into one, and the dark chocolate into the other, melt the chocolate (the bain-marie water must NOT boil) and then – off the heat – add the butter in chunks and stir vigorously with a hand whisk, until everything is well melted.
-Let the chocolate and butter mixture cool.
+• Now melt the chocolate in this way: take two pots suitable for bain-marie, pour water into one and dark chocolate into the other, melt the chocolate (the bain-marie water should NOT boil), and then – off the heat – add the butter in pieces and mix vigorously with a hand whisk until everything is well melted.

 Original Caprese Cake chocolate